2024 National Best Warrior Competition

-U.S. Army National Guard Soldiers participate in the 2024 Army National Guard Best Warrior Competition, Aug.
-3-8, 2024, at the Ethan Allen Firing Range, Jericho, Vermont.
-The Best Warrior Competition is a physically and mentally challenging five-day event that tests Soldiers on a variety of tactical and technical skills.
-Winners are named the Army Guard Soldier and Noncommissioned Officer of the Year and move on to compete in the Department of the Army Best Squad Competition, with other Soldiers from the Best Warrior Competition filling out the ranks of the squad.
+The 2024 National Best Warrior Competition, held Aug.
+1-9 at the Ethan Allen Firing Range in Jericho, Vermont, highlighted the exceptional skills and resilience of the Army National Guard’s top Soldiers and Noncommissioned Officers.
+The competition is a physically and mentally challenging five-day event that tests Soldiers on a variety of tactical and technical skills.
+This year’s winners were U.S. Army Staff Sgt.
+Kirtley Finnell, a combat engineer with the 20th Special Forces Group, Alabama Army National Guard, and U.S. Army Sgt.
+Peter Fillion, an infantryman with C Troop, 2nd Squadron, 101st Cavalry Regiment, New York Army National Guard.
+The two will move on to compete in the Department of the Army Best Squad Competition, with other Soldiers from the Best Warrior Competition filling out the ranks of their squad.
 (U.S. Air National Guard video by Master Sgt.
-Brandy Fowler)
+Amber Monio)

 |Date Taken: